 The stained smears should be examined with a quality microscope using the oil immersion objective (x100) to determine the total number of bacilli.

 The same individual should read all smears for the purpose of consistency.
-The smear will have similar numbers of bacilli throughout.
 However, four separate quadrants of the smear are examined and averaged to establish the Bacterial Index.

 4.5 Reporting the Bacterial Index

 The results are reported on a 0 to 6+ semi-logarithmic scale using a descriptive phrase or numerical code.
 This is an indicator of the total bacillary load of the patient.
 It falls about 1 point per year during effective treatment as dead bacilli undergo lysis and are absorbed.
+In case of negative smear - At least 200 fields should be covered in four quadrants.